hugopendlebury/gribtoarrow/README.md

 In addition GribReader has a fluent API which includes the following methods :-

-- withStations -> Pass an arrow table to this function which includes the columns "lat" and "lon" and the results will be filtered to the nearest location based on the provided co-ordinates. e.g. You might have a grib file at 0.5 resolution for every location of earth.
+- withLocations -> Pass an arrow table to this function which includes the columns "lat" and "lon" and the results will be filtered to the nearest location based on the provided co-ordinates. e.g. You might have a grib file at 0.5 resolution for every location of earth.
 Logically a lot of those locations will be at sea, so you could use this facility and specify a list of latitutdes and longitudes to restricte the amount of results returned.